 - The application requires significant computation resources (e.g., more than 24 hours of execution time to produce the results).

 Remember that the AEC is attempting to determine whether the artifact meets the expectations set by the paper.
 (The instructions to the committee are available here.)
-If possible, package your artifact to help the committee easily evaluate this.
+Package your artifact to help the committee easily evaluate this.

 If you have any questions about how best to package your artifact, please don’t hesitate to contact the AEC chairs, at email@example.com.